xfekke/api-db-assignment/README.md

 1. Create a `.env` file in the `mongodb-databse` folder.
 2. Add the MongoDB connection string after `MONGODB_URI=` in the `.env` file.

-This `.env` file will securely store your MongoDB connection string, allowing your application to access the database without exposing sensitive information.
+This `.env` file will securely store the MongoDB connection string, allowing the application to access the database without exposing sensitive information.

-**Note:** Make sure to include .env in a .gitignore file to prevent it from being tracked.
+**Note:** Make sure to include `.env` in a `.gitignore` file to prevent it from being tracked.

+**Note:** If you want to add the data to your own MongoDB, the exported data is also in **JSON**-files.
+To manually add them, the files are in the folder: `mongoDB-export`.

+The /book api data-file: `test.books.json`.

+The /author api data-file: `test.author.json`.

 Exported database file:
 `compass-connections.json`